header-banner-guthealthprobiotics.jpg

 Prebiotics: food for microbes

-There are certain parts of our food which we can’t digest, but that can be fermented and used as fuel by the microbes in our gut.
-These parts of our food are known as prebiotics (or, fibre).
-Prebiotics provide microbes with the resources they need to grow and establish themselves in the gut3 - but crucially, prebiotics preferentially encourage the growth of microbes that are beneficial for our health over those that cause disease.4
+There are certain parts of our food that we can’t digest, but that can be fermented and used as fuel by the microbes in our gut.
+These parts of our food are prebiotics (or fibre).
+Prebiotics provide microbes with the resources they need to grow and establish themselves in the gut3 - but crucially, prebiotics preferentially encourage the growth of microbes that benefit our health over those that cause disease.4

 The most common prebiotics are forms of fibre, such as inulin in bananas or the small-chain carbohydrates known as fructo-oligosaccharides (FOS) and galacto-oligosaccharides (GOS), which are commonly found in a range of fruits and vegetables, especially legumes.
 Some foods even contain both prebiotics and probiotics, such as kimchi, a spicy fermented Korean dish, or sauerkraut, a European form of fermented cabbage.